entur/ukur/README.md

 regards stops and is sent to affected subscriptions (unless the exact same message has already been sent).
 For subscriptions that contains stops, the PtSituationElement will have all other stops removed from Affects to make the payload smaller, before it is sent to the various subscription endpoints.
-We will also remove affected journeys not matching the subscriptions constraint on lines and vehicles.
+We will also remove affected journeys not matching the subscriptions constraint on lines and codespaces.

 For **ET messages**, the logic is more complex to decide if a message should be pushed.
 Both a from and a to stop must be present in the correct order in an EstimatedVehicleJourney with one of these deviations: